chuongtang/TeaApi/README.md

 **A typical process of how Node.js handles HTTP transactions is as follows:**

-* 1.Instantiate an HTTP server with a request handler function, and have it listen on a port.
+1. Instantiate an HTTP server with a request handler function, and have it listen on a port.
-* 2.Get headers, URL, method and body data from request objects.
+2. Get headers, URL, method and body data from request objects.
-* 3.Send headers, HTTP status codes and body data via response objects.
+3. Send headers, HTTP status codes and body data via response objects.
-* 4.Pipe data from request objects and to response objects.
+4. Pipe data from request objects and to response objects.
-* 5.Handle errors in both the request and response streams.
+5. Handle errors in both the request and response streams.

 ***Controllers*** are typically callback functions that corresponds to the routers to handle requests.
 It is a good design principle to keep the code concise and readable.
 // Syntax